rockstor/rockstor-doc/contribute/contribute.rst

         you@laptop:~> rsync -avz --exclude=.git ~/dev/rockstor-core/ root@buildvm:/opt/rockstor/

-If you made any javascript, html or css changes, you need to collect the static files with the following after the above transfer:
+If you made any JavaScript, HTML or CSS changes, you need to collect the static files with the following after the above transfer:

 .. code-block:: text